-3.10 HOUSING VIOLATION.
-Failure to comply with housing and residence life regulations including visitation policies, health and safety concerns such as possession of burning candles, failure to dispose of trash, etc.

-3.15 IDENTITY DISCLOSURE/IDENTITY THEFT.
+- 3.10 HOUSING VIOLATION.
+Failure to comply with housing and residence life regulations including visitation policies, health and safety concerns such as possession of burning candles, failure to dispose of trash, etc. - 3.15 IDENTITY DISCLOSURE/IDENTITY THEFT.
 Failure to carry a valid University student identification card (when possession is in reason) while on the University property or failure to present it to a University official, including housing and residence hall staff, police officers, administration, and staff members upon request.
 Presenting a false name or other identification, including false or invalid ID card, to a University official, while in the performance of their duties is prohibited.
-Fraudulently obtaining, transferring, selling, loaning, fabricating, manufacturing, falsifying, altering, misusing or attempting or intending to misuse one's ID card or personal identifying information, without the consent of said owner, for the purpose of misrepresenting oneself to obtain any benefits, credit, goods, services or other items of value in the name of said owner.

-3.20 POSSESSION OF STOLEN PROPERTY.
-Knowingly possessing property that may be identified as being stolen from the University or from any other person is prohibited.
+Fraudulently obtaining, transferring, selling, loaning, fabricating, manufacturing, falsifying, altering, misusing or attempting or intending to misuse one's ID card or personal identifying information, without the consent of said owner, for the purpose of misrepresenting oneself to obtain any benefits, credit, goods, services or other items of value in the name of said owner. - 3.20 POSSESSION OF STOLEN PROPERTY.
+Knowingly possessing property that may be identified as being stolen from the University or from any other person is prohibited. - 3.35 LITTERING, THROWING OBJECTS OUT OF WINDOWS.
+The inappropriate disposal of refuse, including ejecting or dropping any object from windows in residential communities or balconies or other University buildings or vehicle. - 3.50 MOTOR VEHICLES, TRAFFIC VIOLATIONS, PARKING VIOLATIONS.
+Violation of properly constituted rules and regulations governing the use of motor vehicles (e.g. automobiles, motorcycles) on University-owned or controlled property or at University sponsored or supervised activities.
+This also includes driving and parking on grass and sidewalks.
+Failure to obey traffic and parking regulations is punishable by the University Department of Public Safety.